Harmontown/harmontown.github.io/docs/_episodes/218/index.md

 title:                "A Lady Who Is Famous For Killing Her Baby"
 image:                "episode-placeholder.jpg"
 description: >
   An all-star hunk episode of Harmontown with humanitarian beefcake Daniel Gillies, the mouth watering Duncan Trussell and the cut from marble stone greek god Kumail Nanjiani.
 Watch the video at harmontown.com/live!
 Become a member, support our show.
-Th...
 showDate:
 releaseDate:          "2016-06-29 04:58:00Z"
 duration:             "01:58:33"